 If you are a salaried individual and in a pursuit for a goofproof and secure investment option with guaranteed returns, then you do not even need to put a foot out of your office or look beyond it.
 You can join the Voluntary Provident Fund (VPF), which will fetch you the exact returns as your regular Employee Provident Fund (EPF) as well as an added income absolutely free from taxation.

-Let us have a look at the VPF Interest Rates & other facts:
+VPF Interest Rates & other facts:

 - In companies and enterprises that has more than 20 staffs, 12 percent of the gross salary is deducted monthly towards the Employee Provident Fund (EPF).
 Same amount will be reduced for VPF as well.